The Best Deer-Resistant Plants and Flowers for Your Garden

 JUNIPER

-Junipers have many different uses in the garden, from groundcovers and accent plantings to topiaries and privacy screens.
-Not only do they repel deer because of the volatile oils in their needles, they also are drought tolerant and have few pest problems.
-Try growing taller junipers in a tight hedgerow to create a deer-proof botanical barrier in lieu of fencing.
-Attractive options include ‘Moonglow, ‘Wichita Blue’ and Gin Fizz™, all of which have upright pyramidal forms and dense foliage.
+Junipers have many different uses: groundcovers, accent plants, topiaries, and privacy screens.
+They repel deer because of the volatile oils in their needles, they also are drought tolerant and have few pest problems.

 Learn more about growing junipers.